munishjuneja/chartWidget/README.md

 # chartWidget
-Bar chart and line chart widget using angularJS with randomly updating data
+Bar chart and line chart widget using angularJS and D3 with randomly updating data